cannatag/ldap3/README.txt

 - 'components_in_and': defines if the query components are in AND (True, default) or in OR (False).

-- 'subTree': specifies if the search must be performed through the whole subtree (True, default) or only in the specified base (False).
+- 'sub_tree': specifies if the search must be performed through the whole subtree (True, default) or only in the specified base (False).

-- 'getOperationalAttributes': specifies if the search must return the operational attributes (True) of found entries.
+- 'get_operational_attributes': specifies if the search must return the operational attributes (True) of found entries.
 Defaults to False.

 - 'controls': optional controls to use in the search operation.

-Connection is open and closed automatically by the Reader.
+The connection is open and closed automatically by the Reader.

 To perform the search you can use any of the following methods: